What is a “synod”?

 Who is the bishop of the South Dakota Synod?
 How can I contact the bishop’s office?

-The bishop is the Rev. David B. Zellmer, who was elected to his six-year term at the South Dakota Synod Assembly in June 2007.
+The bishop is the Rev. David B. Zellmer, who was elected to a second six-year term at the South Dakota Synod Assembly in June 2013.
 You may contact Bishop Dave at:

 Bishop David B. Zellmer